Table of contents

 Integrate with SAP NetWeaver

-The Scanner feature enables you to protect your SAP deployments using Workload Security, helping to secure critical information from attack, including a wide variety of threats such as malware, cross-site scripting and SQL injection.
+Scanner enables you to protect your SAP deployments using Workload Security by helping to secure critical information from attack, including such threats as malware, cross-site scripting, and SQL injection.
 Workload Security scans content uploaded to the SAP NetWeaver technology platform to determine its true type and reports this to SAP systems via the NetWeaver-VSI interface.
 Content scanning protects against possible malicious script content that might be embedded or disguised inside documents.
 SAP administrators can then set policy according to which document types should be allowed.

 1. SAP customer environments are secured through the SAP Virus Scan Interface (VSI), the security component of the SAP NetWeaver platform.
-The VSI is used to secure all forms of customer content including documents, embedded images, and active content including JavaScript and scripts in PDF and Office documents.
-The Scanner feature works seamlessly with SAP NetWeaver technology and the SAP HANA® platform.
+The VSI is used to secure all forms of content including documents, embedded images, and active content such as JavaScript and scripts in PDF and Microsoft Office documents.
+Scanner works seamlessly with SAP NetWeaver technology and the SAP HANA platform.

-2. The Workload Security Scanner feature scans the content uploaded to the SAP NetWeaver technology platform to determine its true type and reports this to SAP systems via the NetWeaver VSI interface.
+2. Scanner performs scans of the content uploaded to the SAP NetWeaver technology platform to determine its true type and reports this to SAP systems via the NetWeaver VSI interface.
 Content scanning protects against possible malicious script content that might be embedded or disguised inside documents.

 3. SAP administrators can then set policy according to which actual document types should be allowed.